voussoir/voussoir.net/voussoir.net/writing/browser_in_the_dark/browser_in_the_dark.md

 <canvas id="fullpage_canvas"></canvas>

 I think those effects are fun, but they don't really give you the feeling of being in the dark like tonsky's flashlight switch.
 His works by setting the background color to black, so all the black text "disappears" even though it's still there.
-I wanted to come up with a flashlight that really works for all elements on the page, but I don't think any combination of DOM elements and mix-blend-modes would do it.
+I wanted to come up with a flashlight that really works for all elements on the page, but I couldn't figure it out with CSS.

-I've never used HTML canvas before, but I realized that would be the correct solution.
-I was able to get a basic flashlight effect working by covering the entire screen in a black rectangle, and punching a hole in it.
+Instead, I was able to get a basic flashlight effect working with canvas by covering the entire screen in a black rectangle, and punching a hole in it.

 <p>
 <button onclick="return enable_fullpage_canvas(event);">Canvas on</button>